 Revenue from our collection and urban cleaning operations consists of fees we receive from municipal and C&I customers pursuant to short and medium-term contracts through which we collect based on the weight collected or, less commonly, a fixed monthly fee, as is the case for our Salvador contract.
 The pricing of our municipal contracts is established at the time of execution as part of the competitive bidding process based on factors such as anticipated collection frequency, type of collection equipment needed, number of employees needed to provide service, anticipated type and weight of the waste collected, distance to the transfer station or disposal facilities and disposal costs.
 The pricing model for our C&I customers differs from the process for public clients, since it does not involve public bidding processes.
 Instead, contracts are negotiated privately between us and our prospective customers.
 Once an initial inquiry is made, our pricing team analyzes several factors based on the scope and type of services to be provided, as well as margin and other financial requirements, in order to arrive at the specific pricing terms to be negotiated with the prospective C&I client.
-Our municipal customer relationships are generally supported by exclusive contracts ranging from three to five years in initial duration with subsequent renewal periods when permitted by the contract agreement.
-Our contracts with our C&I customers are typically from one to three years in initial duration with subsequent renewal periods.
+Our municipal customer relationships are generally supported by exclusive contracts ranging from three to five years in initial duration with subsequent renewal periods.
 The majority of our contracts with our customers have annual price escalation clauses that are tied to inflation.

 Our landfills generate revenue from disposal and tipping fees.
 Revenue from our landfill operations consist of fees which are generally based on the type and weight of waste being disposed.
 While, as a result of the competitive bidding process, our landfill contracts with our municipal customers typically stipulate a fixed amount per ton of waste disposed, the amount invoiced to municipal customers on a monthly basis varies based on actual volume of waste disposed.
-Due to our high rate of internalization pursuant to which we currently dispose of approximately 55% of the total waste collected for municipal clients in our own landfills, there is a significant degree of overlap between our customers in the Collections & Cleaning segment and Landfills segment.
+Due to our high rate of internalization pursuant to which we currently dispose of approximately 55% of the total waste collected for municipal clients in our own landfills, there is a significant degree of overlap between our customers in the Collection & Cleaning Services segment and Landfills segment.
 Collections and disposal services are generally provided pursuant to separate agreements with different pricing models.

-Revenue from our Oil & Gas operations is derived from the fees we receive for site cleanup of oil and gas projects and, specifically, remediation of areas contaminated by hydrocarbons.
-Our main customer in this segment is Petrobras that contracts for our services on an as-needed basis.
+Revenue from our Oil & Gas operations was derived from the fees we receive for site cleanup of oil and gas projects and, specifically, remediation of areas contaminated by hydrocarbons.
+Our main customer in this segment was Petrobras with whom we no longer have active contracts.